 What Are The Benefits of Cavity Wall Insulation?

-After loft insulation, cavity wall insulation (CWI) is the next best thing in terms of cost effectiveness; it can help to lower your energy bills.
+After loft insulation, CWI is the next best thing in terms of cost effectiveness; so you’re probably thinking why would I consider removing cavity wall insulation?
+It can help to lower your energy bills.
 It keeps the heat in and stops the cold getting in making your home more energy efficient.
-So, why would you want to remove it?

-However, in a lot of cases we are seeing its no longer suitable in your homes, whether that is due to it being fitted poorly, it has now degraded meaning it is not working as well as it once was, or it was inappropriately fitted in your home for example if you live near the coast and are exposed to heavy wind driven rain.
-The best cause of action is to have the Cavity wall insulation removed, to avoid any more serious problems arising, like damp or even timber rot.
+However, in a lot of cases we are finding its no longer suitable in homes, whether that is due to it being fitted poorly, it has now degraded meaning it is not working as well as it once was, or it was inappropriately fitted in your home for example if you live near the coast and are exposed to heavy wind driven rain.
+The best cause of action is to remove cavity wall insulation, to avoid any more serious problems arising, like damp issues or even timber rot.

 In the 80’s building regulations stated that when constructing new buildings that the cavities should be installed with insulation.
-The government wanted to make homes more energy efficient this is why the building regulations came in, so a lot of these slightly older properties did not have insulation installed initially.
+The government wanted to make homes more energy efficient as well as reducing energy bills this is why the building regulations came in, so a lot of these slightly older properties did not have insulation installed initially.

 The only way that this insulation could be installed after they had been fully constructed was by an injection process into the cavity, using cheap materials along with a relatively simple installation.
 At the time produced great results in terms of energy efficiency so the Government really pushed for homes to have this installed.
 The government incentive and relatively simple installation process lead to thousands of small installation companies trying to get there hands on a piece of the pie.
 However this meant that any property with a cavity wall was targeted, some of these companies had no regard as to whether the property was suitable or not.